felsenhower/photo-merge/README.md

                         timezone identifiers, e.g. 'Europe/Berlin', 'CET', or 'UTC', and ISO 8601 offsets, e.g. '+01:00').
   --normalize-extension
                         Normalize file extensions.
 E.g. for all 'image/jpeg' files, '.jpg' is used.
-  --exiftool            Use exiftool backend instead (requires installing exiftool and running this script with '--extra exiftool')
+  --exiftool            Use exiftool backend instead (requires installing exiftool and running this script with '--extra exiftool').
+  --name-format NAME_FORMAT
+                        Format string for target filenames.
+Default: '{date} {time} ({subdir}, {source_filename})'.
+Allowed keys are 'date' (ISO date), 'time' (ISO time), 'subdir' (the parent directory of the source file), 'source_filename' (the original filename of the source file, without extension), 'num' (a running number of the image).
 ```